 This is one of my letters to the editor of the local newspaper during my protracted attempts to scale back the careless resource-harvesting of Camano Island, where I lived for 13 years.
 This was mostly a time of total immersion in the Microship project, but protecting the quality of life was a major priority.
-The image covers a bit of unrelated editorial cartoon.
+The art by my maternal grandmother Muriel McCarthy covers an unrelated editorial cartoon.

 Letter to the Editor by Steven K. Roberts

 Stanwood/Camano News — January 4, 2000

 I’m constantly amazed at how we humans habitually soil our own nest… although I must admit that, like most people, I mostly ignored the phenomenon until moving to an island made it dramatically clear that it’s actually my nest as well.

 When people bulldozed cornfields in Ohio to build redundant strip malls, I hardly noticed — after all, what could I do about it?

 Eventually, I just moved away from the creeping sprawl without having once attempted to slow it down.

 But when I see people clear-cut for no good reason here on Camano Island, it infuriates me.